aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 From this visualization we can clearly see that casual Divvy users ride over two times longer on average compared to users with memberships.

 ![number\_of\_rides\_by\_rider\_type](https://github.com/aaronjoslinwangdu/bike-share-case-study/blob/master/Visualizations/number_of_rides_by_rider_type.png)

-By looking at this chart we can observe a few things.First off, both casual users and members use docked bikes much more than the other two available types.
+By looking at this chart we can observe a few things.
+First off, both casual users and members use docked bikes much more than the other two available types.
 Also, the number of rides per day for members does not vary heavily throughout the week, with only a slight increase as the week progresses.
 Lastly, we can see that casual users ride much more often on weekends, especially Saturday.

 ![rides\_every\_hour](https://github.com/aaronjoslinwangdu/bike-share-case-study/blob/master/Visualizations/rides_every_hour.png)